 Getting the timing right is an art that few entrepreneurs get right.
 Those who do reap handsome rewards.
 When to sell your business, whether in part or its entirety is something to be actively prepared for well in advance of a potential sale.
 Adequate preparations help you optimize the operations and adequately put the financial affairs of the business in order to get the maximum value.

 Next, you'll want to determine the worth of your business to make sure you don't price it too high or too low.
-Learning this is a very critical step in the sale process.
+This is a critical step in the sale process.
 Business owners should have a proper and realistic valuation to minimize considerable disparities in the expectations about the business value between them and buyers.
 M&A advisors, as well as valuation experts, can help come up with the business' value.
 Hiring professionals to do the valuation not only eliminates the owners' sentiment from the sales process, but it also aligns the business value with current market conditions as well as provides objectivity that may lack when it comes to making an own fair assessment of the business.
 The valuation should be done prior to listing the business for sale.

 If you are not one to spend for professional help, there is an online business valuation tool offered by Bizex.
 You can use it by clicking here.